clear-code/attachment-encoding-localized-autodetect/README.md

 This addon forces Thunderbird to use localized encoding detector based on the system language, As the result, plain text files will be attached with correct encoding.

+*This project is currently suspended.*
+See the next section for more details.

 ## Versions of Thunderbird who want this addon

 By the commit between Thunderbird 31 and Thunderbird 38, the universal charset detector is removed: